BorneLabs/SAS.6-NAME/README.md

 ## 1. Introduction

 At Bornelabs,we are developing NAME—a mobile app that lets users create their own AI agents by uploading documents and chatting with the agent they’ve named.
-For our first prototype, we’ve chosen a hybrid approach.
-This means we’re using a Kodular-built app for the user interface and a cloud-based backend to handle the heavy AI processing using a Retrieval-Augmented Generation (RAG) method.

 Our project’s purpose is to validate the idea quickly by offloading complex AI processing to the backend while keeping the mobile interface simple and user-friendly.
 We plan to enhance the app further with fine-tuning capabilities later on.